The complete kit for budgeting projects like a pro!

 Now it's time to plan your income.

-Generally speaking, and particularly for projects in the associative sector involving requests for subsidies, the projected budget must diversify the sources of financing (public, private, etc.) in order to :
+Generally speaking, and particularly for projects in the associative sector involving requests for subsidies, the provisional budget must diversify the sources of financing (public, private, etc.) in order to :

-- reassure each investor that not everything will depend on him or her;
+- reassure each investor that not everything is up to them;

 - mitigate the risk of one of them withdrawing.